PyWPS/pywps-workshop/06-Deployment.md

 - [Supervisor](http://docs.gunicorn.org/en/stable/deploy.html#supervisor)
 - [Upstart](http://docs.gunicorn.org/en/stable/deploy.html#upstart)

-Currentely ubuntu 16.04 is using `systemcltd` and we suggest using it
+Currently ubuntu 16.04 is using `systemcltd` and we suggest using it

-When gunicorn is running and acessible by IP or socket we need to implement Nginx as a reverse proxy.
+When Gunicorn is running and accessible by IP or socket we need to implement Nginx as a reverse proxy.
 This is done on the site configuration file `/etc/nginx/sites-enabled`